robot131/robot131.github.io/news/opt-ele.md

 ---
 ### *Date*: 07/28/2021

-It was very exsiting that our team won the second prize in the 9th National University Students' Opt-Sci-Tech Competition.
+It was very exciting that our team won the second prize in the 9th National University Students' Opt-Sci-Tech Competition.
 The following photo shows our certificate.

 <img src="/news/imgs/opt-ele.png">